 - Fund a large item that you really need.
 If you desperately need new tools for work, or winter tires for your car, this is a great time to get them.

 - Make an extra payment on your mortgage or car loan.
 This is not a sexy option but your future self will thank you.

 - Invest in yourself.
-Take the college course or the upgrading that you have been looking at.
+Take a college course or do the upgrading that you have been considering.

 - Spend some of the money on yourself.
 If you’ve been dreaming about a holiday, consider using some of your refund to do that.
 Be careful not to go overboard and make the mistake of spending $2000 when your refund is only $500.
 Spending your refund is only an option to consider if your finances are in order and you have a savings plan in place.